Facial Recognition and Its Applications in the Internet of Things and Wearables

 Enough about how the tech works.
 How does Apple plan to use this mapping?
 Its primary use seems to be security, though they have shown some more fun applications as well.

 Another major announcement for the iPhone X was the lack of a home button that previously allowed users to unlock their phones with a thumbprint.
 That turned out to not be very secure, which is presumably why Apple created this system.
 The facial recognition system builds a model of your face, which it stores in the phone and compares to how you look when you try to unlock the phone.
 Apparently, unlocks will work on a sliding scale.
 This means Apple could let a face unlock your phone with a 50% comparison match, but require a 90% match for purchases.

-Beyond security, they showed off a fun feature that will let emoticons mimic our faces.
-While that certainly is fun, I think facial recognition technology has more advanced applications.
+Beyond security, they showed off a fun feature extraction that will let emoticons mimic our faces.
+While that certainly is fun, I think facial recognition technology has more machine learning advanced applications.

 Gesture control is the next step after real-time facial mapping.

 IoT and Wearable Applications

 Facial recognition is not only important because it lets us use our face as a key, but also because systems like Face ID can read our expressions in real time.
 That means it’s time to move into devices that can be controlled by facial gestures.